ReFreezed/HotParticles/misc/README.txt

 edit existing scripts or make completely new ones to fit your game (see the "Template API" section).

-Note that textures that are somewhere in the base folder (if specified) will not be copied.
+The base folder, if specified, should usually point to the folder containing the game's main.lua.
+Note that textures that are somewhere in the base folder will not be copied.